Complaints about Nuisance Animals

 Los Altos Hills Sheriff: 408-299-2311

 Regular, on-duty Animal Control Officers (ACO) will respond.
-After hours: local police respond (excluding cats.)
+After hours: local police will respond.

 Healthy stray cats must be confined prior to ACO response or brought directly to the animal shelter.

 Regular, on-duty ACO will respond to remove animal.
-ACOs do not go under houses or on roofs.
+ACOs do not go under houses, decks or on roofs.
 ACOs do not respond for dead deer on private property.
-Call (800) 847-6454 for removal, property owner is responsible for cost.
+Call (800) 847-6454 for removal, property owner is responsible for cost of removal.

 Animal Bite Complaints

 Regular, on-duty ACO investigate bite complaints and quarantine animals.
 After hours, local Police will take a report and an ACO will follow up to investigate and quarantine animal(s).